 There are some places you walk in and don’t really get a feel for the brand, and then there are others which capture you as soon as you walk through the door.
 The latter was The Cast Iron Bath Company.
-In a showroom flooded with natural light thanks to a huge skylight, this place is basically interior heaven.
+In a showroom flooded with natural light thanks to a huge skylight, this place is interior heaven.

-There are no specific rooms sets which you traditionally see in bathroom showrooms, allowing the customer to design and decide for themselves how to create their dream space.
-By placing the products side by side, it also allows the customer to compare every style.
+There are no rooms sets which you traditionally see in bathroom showrooms, allowing the customer to design and decide for themselves how to create their dream space.
+By placing the products side by side, it allows the customer to compare every style.

 I think the thing that struck me the most about The Cast Iron Bath Company is that it offers so much more than baths.
-From taps to tiles, sanitaryware to shower heads, the company really is a one stop shop for stylish and traditional bathroom design.
+From taps to tiles, sanitaryware to shower heads, the company really is a one-stop shop for stylish and traditional bathroom design.

 Founded in 2008 by architectural historian Lee Hunwicks to produce baths inspired by 19th century French and English designs, the latest collection from the brand is the largest range on offer in the country and has expanded to include contemporary designs in copper and cast iron.

 There’s also a payable white glove service, in which your product will be delivered to the very room you need it installing in – and when a bath can weigh up to 180 kg’s, something like this really is going that extra mile for the customer.

 The hand-finished copper exterior really is a show stopper, and it’s no surprise that many pieces from The Cast Iron Bath Company’s own label have been featured in films such as PAN and TV series The Night Manager, as well as hotels such Soho Hotel, Brocco on the Park and Pale Hall Hotel.